jomazu/elixir-playground/README.md

 Although types don't have associated functions, you'll find that the libraries in Elixir use naming conventions to make finding appropriate functions easier.
 For example, a string will typically be manipulated by functions in the `String` module (`String.split` and so).
 Similarly, lists are manipulated by functions in the `List` module.

 Sometimes a set of functions applies to values of multiple types.
 For example, lists and maps are both collections of values - they can be enumerated.
 Functions to do with this shared behavior are in their own module (in this case `Enum`).

+# Thinking in Functions
+Values are transformed using functions, and the pipeline operator `|>` makes this explicit.